ZhuFengdaaa/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Fengda Zhu (朱峰达) is a PhD of Artificial Intelligence in Monash University, advised by Vincent CS Lee.
+Fengda Zhu (朱峰达) is a PhD of Artificial Intelligence in Monash University, advised by Vincent CS Lee, Xiaojun Chang and Xiaodan Liang.
 His research interests include computer vision, navigation and reasoning.